redis/docs/content/integrate/write-behind/configuration-guide.md

 ### Windows authentication

 To use Windows authentication mode, you need to create a Windows or Active Directory account that has the necessary permissions to access the target database, and is able to log into SQL Server.
-The Linux machine hosting RDI can be configured to support the NTLM authentication protocol.
+The Linux machine hosting Write-behind can be configured to support the NTLM authentication protocol.

 For NTLM: